appscode/blog/content/post/stash-v2023.05.31/index.md

 - stash
 ---

-We are announcing Stash v2023.05.31 which includes a few bug fixes and enhancements.
+We are announcing Stash v2023.05.31 which includes various bug fixes and enhancements.
 You can find the complete changelog [here](https://github.com/stashed/CHANGELOG/blob/master/releases/v2023.05.31/README.md).
-In this post, we are going to highlight the changes.
+In this post, we are going to highlight the key changes.

 ### Bug Fixes

 - Fixed a bug that was causing the BackupSession to remain in the `Running` phase, even after a MongoDB shard backup failure. [#1806](https://github.com/stashed/mongodb/pull/1806)
 - Fixed a bug that was causing the failure of shard backup for `MongoDB 5.0.3` due to an authorization error.
 - Fixed a bug that resulted in backup failures for MongoDB when TLS is enabled. [#1805](https://github.com/stashed/mongodb/pull/1805)
 - Fixed a bug that was causing failures in the creation of backup and restore jobs.
 - Fixed a bug that was causing the `get snapshots` command to fail for the local backend of NFS.